fc-io/react-for-beginners/README.md

 **Welcome to a beginner's guide to React!**

-The content here in is meant to be used in conjunction with lectures that delve deeper into each topic and is meant as resource both for the teacher and the students.
+The content here is mostly thought of as providing an outline to a lecture series.
+Each lecture will delve deeper into each topic outlined in this repository.
+The repository is meant as resource both for the teacher and the students.

-The content presented within assumes some familiarity with JavaScript, HTML and CSS but does not assume any familiarity with node, npm, git or GitHub (yet here we are ;).
+The content presented within assumes some familiarity with HTML, CSS and JavaScript but does not assume any familiarity with Node, NPM, Git or GitHub (yet here we are ;).